yagasoft/DynamicsCrm-PluginRegExtension/README.md

   + Filter messages to what the entity supports
   + Prevent registering steps/images for unsupported configurations

+### Guide

++ Right-click plugin project and choose 'register' or 'update'

 ---
 **Copyright &copy; by Ahmed el-Sawalhy ([YagaSoft](http://yagasoft.com))** -- _GPL v3 Licence_